sagemath/sagewiki_to_gh-2022-10-10/faq.md

 Download the source tar archive, extract the archive, change your directory to be inside of it, and read the README.txt file there.
 Basically, after making sure you have the proper prerequisite tools installed, you type {{{make}}}.

-=== How do I run Sage on a platform other than VMWare or Windows? ===
+=== How do I run Sage on a platform other than VirtualBox or Windows? ===

 Change your directory to the sage directory and run {{{./sage}}}

 To start an online notebook server, start Sage and type {{{notebook()}}} at the sage command prompt.

-=== How do I run Sage with VMWare? ===
+=== How do I run Sage with VirtualBox? ===

-You must install the VMWare software (the free VMWare Player should work).
-Simply start the virtual machine using the VMWare software, wait for the virtual machine to boot up, then type {{{notebook}}} at the prompt.
+You must install the VirtualBox software available at http://www.virtualbox.org/wiki/Downloads.
+Then run the downloaded VirtualBox Distribution of Sage and follow additional instructions at http://sagemath.org/mirror/win/README.txt.
+Simply start the virtual machine using the VirtualBox software, wait for the virtual machine to boot up, then type {{{notebook}}} at the prompt.

 === How do I run Sage in Windows? ===

-Windows is currently supported via the VMWare image, so see the instructions for running Sage under VMWare.
+Windows is currently supported via the VirtualBox image, so see the instructions for running Sage under VirtualBox.
 See [[windows]] for information on efforts to make a native port of Sage to Windows.

 === How do I run a parallel build? ===

+The command
+{{{
+export MAKE="make -j8"
+}}}
-{{{export MAKE="make -j8"}}} will enable 8 threads for parts of the build that support parallelism.
+will enable 8 threads for parts of the build that support parallelism.
+Change the number 8 as appropriate to suit the number of cores on your system.

 === How do I run Sage in a browser that is not the system default ===